cvvergara/vrprouting/doc/or_tools/por_multiple_knapsack.rst

 Description
 -------------------------------------------------------------------------------

-The knapsack problem is a problem in combinatorial optimization:
+The multiple knapsack problem is a problem in combinatorial optimization: it is a more general verison of the classic knapsack problem where instead of a single knapsack, you will be given multiple knapsacks and your goal is maximise the total value of packed items in all knapsacks.
-Given a set of items, each with a weight and a value, Determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible

 Signatures
 -------------------------------------------------------------------------------